marcobiedermann/advent-of-code/2016/day/1/README.md

 ## --- Day 1: No Time for a Taxicab ---

-Santa's sleigh uses a <span title="An atomic clock is too inaccurate; he might end up in a wall!">very high-precision clock</span> to guide its movements, and the clock's oscillator is regulated by stars.
+Santa's sleigh uses a very high-precision clock to guide its movements, and the clock's oscillator is regulated by stars.
 Unfortunately, the stars have been stolen... by the Easter Bunny.
 To save Christmas, Santa needs you to retrieve all _fifty stars_ by December 25th.

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants _one star_.
 Good luck!